proteomicsunitcrg/atlas/README.md

 # atlas
-The pipeline suporting  all proteomics workflows
+The pipeline supporting all proteomics workflows